pmean/build-website/text/05/DimensionReduction.md

 > deviation of one.
 >
 > **Principal components**.
 A simple approach that looks at linear
-> combinations ofÂ  the columns of X (the genes) that have the largest
+> combinations of  the columns of X (the genes) that have the largest
 > amount of variation.
 Alternately, you can look at linear combinations
 > of the rows of X (the arrays) that have the largest amount of
 > variation.
 These linear combinations are often interesting, and you